 Sheriff Jim Hammond is the current Sheriff of Hamilton County and has been since August of 2008.
-His Sheriff’s Office personnel consist of three-hundred and sixty eight full-time employees and approximately twenty part-time employees.
+His Sheriff’s Office personnel consist of three hundred and eighty-six full-time and thirty-three part-time employees.
 His area of coverage is Hamilton County, which is the fourth largest county in the state of Tennessee.
-As a Constitutional Elected Official of the State of Tennessee, Sheriff Hammond brings over 40 years of law enforcement experience to his credit, including 15 Years as Chief Deputy.
+As a Constitutional Elected Official of the State of Tennessee, Sheriff Hammond brings over 54 years of law enforcement experience to his credit, including 15 Years as Chief Deputy.
 He is also a veteran of the US Navy, an international police instructor, and former adjunct instructor for the University of Tennessee at Chattanooga.
 He is married to his wife of 40 years, Jeannie and they have three children and 8 Grandchildren.
 Sheriff Hammond has a B.A. degree in psychology from Tennessee Temple University, as well as a B.S. and Masters Degree in Criminal Justice from the University of Tennessee at Chattanooga.

 Chief Deputy Allen Branum began his law enforcement career as a patrol officer with the Soddy-Daisy Police Department in January 1977.
 As a patrol sergeant in 1985, he left to accept employment with the Hamilton County Sheriff’s Office under Sheriff H.Q.
 Evatt and Chief Deputy Jim Hammond.
 He worked in the Patrol, Narcotics and Major Crimes Divisions there until 1999.
 He returned to Soddy-Daisy to serve as Chief of Police and was there for over seven years.
 He served also on the Soddy-Daisy Board of Commissioners in the early 1990’s for five years with two of those years as mayor of Soddy-Daisy.
 On September 1, 2006, Allen was sworn in as chief deputy under former Sheriff Billy Long.
 He was later appointed Sheriff of Hamilton County after Sheriff Long resigned due to federal charges brought against him.
 In August 2008, Jim Hammond was elected as Hamilton County Sheriff and asked Allen to remain as his Chief Deputy.